-2.5.7 AC Conductor Wiring (MS2000 models)
+2.5.7 AC Conductor Wiring (ME2000 models)

-The MS2000 offers a cost-effective alternative to the MS2012 while still providing the same features.
-This model has a slightly smaller height, but otherwise has the same footprint as the other MS Series inverters.
-The MS2000 can be wired in a single in - single out configuration, as well as a single in - dual out configuration (-15B & -20B).
+The ME2000 is a new model in the ME Series family.
+It offers a cost-effective alternative to the ME2012 while still providing the same features.
+This model has a slightly smaller height, but otherwise has the same footprint as the other ME Series inverters.
+The ME2000 uses wire leads to connect the AC wires and can be wired in a single in-single out configuration, as well as a single in-dual out configuration (-15B & -20B).